The Financial Impact For Families If Colleges Close Due To COVID-19

 Students, armed with masks and hand sanitizer, have started pouring onto college campuses.
 What happens if more colleges close their physical campuses this year?

-The likelihood of a shift back to online learning seems rather high, though there's a clear silver lining, according to Kevin Walker, CEO and publisher of College Finance.
+The likelihood of a shift back to online learning seems high, though there's a clear silver lining, according to Kevin Walker, CEO and publisher of College Finance.

 "There's truly a collaborative, personal part of college education that is important.
 People will come away from 2020 knowing that online college can work and also, by the way, online delivery of college isn't the solution here.
 Residential college is important."

-Families should keep other financial considerations at the kitchen table, including room and board, tuition discounts, university solvency and more.
+Families should discuss financial considerations at the kitchen table, including room and board, tuition discounts, university solvency and more.

 What Happens To Room And Board Money If Colleges Close Again?

-Most schools have been very specific about their handwashing policies, mask requirements, they'll even give metrics for what's happening on campus.
+Most schools are very specific about their handwashing policies, mask requirements and they'll even give metrics for what's happening on campus.

-However, most schools will not specify what they'll do with tuition changes and room and board refunds.
+However, most schools will not specify what they'll do regarding tuition changes and room and board refunds if necessary.

 "Schools don't want to put it in writing because it gives them the flexibility of what they'll do and what's beneficial for them in that situation.
 It's based on what they did in the past and not what they'll do moving forward," says Walker.